 How Much Does It Cost to Go to a Gaming Lounge?
 [2025 Prices Guide]

 If you’re researching gaming lounge prices in 2025, here’s the short version: most U.S. lounges charge $4–$12 per hour, with day passes around $20–$35 and party packages from $100–$300+.
-In Utah, many community venues land near $4–$7/hour for standard PC/console play, while premium rigs or weekend peaks can be higher.
-Below we break down the numbers, explain why prices vary, and share how our Tooele project makes the lounge experience free for local families.
+In Utah, many community venues land near $4–$7/hour for standard PC/console play; premium rigs or weekend peaks can be higher.
+Below we break down the numbers, show real examples (with sources), and explain how our Tooele project makes the lounge experience free for local families.

 Average Gaming Lounge Prices in 2025